10 Products That Help Caregivers Get Organized

 Create sections within your caregiving binder with these plastic dividers.

-For example, you might have sections for medications, insurance paperwork, notes for doctor’s appointments, and daily schedule.
+For example, you might have sections for medications, insurance paperwork, notes for doctor’s appointments, and a daily schedule.

 Organize your caregiving binder with pocket dividers